Overview

 • Participants may use the nuScenes v1.0-trainval split for training and validation.

-• The nuScenes v1.0-test split must be used only for website evaluation submissions.
+• The nuScenes v1.0-test split may be used only to generate website evaluation submissions, not for training, validation, model selection, or tuning.

-• Ground-truth future trajectories from the nuScenes v1.0-test split must not be used during training.
+• Ground-truth future trajectories from the nuScenes v1.0-test split must not be used for training, validation, tuning, model selection, or submission debugging.

 • Predictions must be generated for the nuScenes v1.0-test split and submitted for website evaluation.